Cloaked9000/frnetlib/README.md

 #include <HttpRequest.h>
 #include <HttpResponse.h>

-fr::HttpSocket<fr::TcpSocket> client; //fr::TcpSocket for HTTP. fr::SSLSocket for HTTPS.
+fr::TcpSocket client;                 //fr::TcpSocket for HTTP. fr::SSLSocket for HTTPS.
 fr::TcpListener listener;             //Use an fr::SSLListener if HTTPS.

 //Bind to a port